Mexican Lentil Soup (Sopa de Lentejas)

 Instructions

-• Sort the lentils by removing any stray beans or foreign pebbles that are sometimes present.
-Rinse lentils in a colander with cool water.
+• Sort the lentils, removing any stray beans or pebbles.
+Rinse well in a colander with cool water.
+Wash and chop your vegetables.

-• While the lentils are cooking, heat oil in a large skillet over high heat.
+• In a large stockpot, heat oil over medium-high heat.
 Add carrots, celery, and tomatoes and sauté for about 5 minutes.
-Add onion and sauté until translucent, about 2 minutes.
-Add garlic and sauté for 1 minute.
-Reserve.
+Add onion and cook until translucent, about 2 minutes.
+Stir in garlic and sauté 1 more minute.

-• Serve soup in a bowl, add a few drops of hot sauce, and enjoy!
+• Ladle into bowls, add a few drops of hot sauce if desired, and serve warm.

 Notes